cssh-rwth/autograde/README.rst

 reports
 ```````

-*autograde* is capable of creating human readable HTML reports from test results which is done by
+The :code:`report` sub command creates human readable HTML reports from test results:

 ::

     python -m autograde report path/to/result(s)

-The respective report is injected into the results archive.
+The respective report is added to the results archive inplace.

 patching
 ````````

-Results from multiple test runs can be merged via the :code:`patch` sub command
+Results from multiple test runs can be merged via the :code:`patch` sub command:

 ::